Mangrove crab: Habitat and ecosystem engineering

-Mangrove crabs often construct and inhabit burrows in mangrove sediment.
+Mangrove crabs often construct and inhabit burrows in mangrove sediment, preventing factors such as loss of nutrients within their ecosystem while simultaneously promoting decomposition.
 These burrows aid them in enduring the extremes that can be found in mangroves at high and low tide, allowing them to maintain more constant and ideal temperatures and oxygen levels.
 These constants can additionally aid other small benthic fauna, like polychaetes and juvenile crabs.
 Mangrove crabs may plug their burrows at intervals determined by their circadian rhythms, or they may leave them open.
 The variety in structures and maintenance of these burrows may lead to a variety of different impacts on mangrove sediments, such as increasing or decreasing erodibility.
 Fiddler crabs generally have very simple 10–40 cm "J-shaped" burrows, while sesarmid crabs that burrow often create complex, branching burrows that can reach over 100 cm in depth.
 Both types of crab significantly increase the surface area of the sediment and water/air interface to similar extents when scaled for relative abundance.
 These burrows also result in significant burial and downward travel of mangrove leaves.
 The burrowing dynamics of mangrove crabs dramatically impacts ecosystems, these dynamics were impacted by both abiotic factors like soil composition, and biotic factors like root depth and tree density.
+With all of these factors, both species of mangrove crabs have been known as environmental "engineers" due to their adjustments on the availability of resources, modifications to their habitats, and complexity in behaviors.

 Mangrove crabs modify particle size, nutrient availability, particle distribution, redox reactions, and organic matter.
+Mangrove crabs also influence sediment biogeochemistry by altering bacterial community composition and increasing carbon and nutrient cycling through burrowing and associated changes in sediment conditions.
 Aeration allows for additional microbial decomposition, oxidation of iron, and reduction of sulfur by anaerobic microbes.
 This leads to extremely high pyrite concentrations in mangrove soils, and removal of sulfides that negatively impact plant growth.
 Surface soils are similarly impacted when mixed by mangrove crab legs.

 Depending on its nitrogen content, burial of detritus in crab burrows can stimulate microbial growth and activity and lead to variation in mangrove soils' carbon dioxide efflux, ammonium content, and nitrate content.

 The feces of mangrove crabs may help form a coprophagous food chain which contributes to mangrove secondary production.